 iii) a herd or flock free from infection with Brucella with or without vaccination and that the animals have not been vaccinated in the past three years and were tested for infection with Brucella within 30 days prior to shipment with negative results; in the case of post-parturient females, the test is carried out at least 30 days after giving birth.
-This test is not required for sexually immature animals.
+This test is not required for sexually immature animals including castrated males and spayed females.